 If you want to prevent moss from taking up residence, make your lawn less hospitable to the weed.
 The best way to do this is by resolving the issues that may have led to the moss in the first place.

 The precise amount of sun your lawn needs will depend on your region and grass type.
-On average, most lawns need about 4-6 hours of sunlight per day.
+On average, most lawns need about four to six hours of sunlight per day.
 If branches are casting a shadow over a large area of your lawn, prune them back.
 You can also switch to growing a grass that tolerates shade better, like tall fescue.

 Send a sample of your soil to a university or your local cooperative extension.
 They can test the soil to determine if it has the proper nutrients and whether it’s alkaline enough.
 In general, a lawn’s pH level should be between 6.0 and 7.0.
 To make your lawn less acidic, you can apply lime.
 Soil amendments and regular fertilization are the key to a healthy lawn.

-If your soil retains too much moisture, it can’t drain very well.
 Drainage issues welcome moss.
 The type of soil you have can impact the likelihood of drainage issues—clay soil tends to puddle.
-Not to worry.
-You can amend the soil to make it easier for moisture to pass through.
+However, you can amend the soil to make it easier for moisture to pass through.

-Excessive foot traffic and thatch can make your soil compacted, preventing it from accessing a steady flow of nutrients, water, and air.
-You can rectify this by aerating, using several different options of machines to poke thousands of tiny holes into your lawn to let it breathe.
+Excessive foot traffic and thatch can compact your soil, preventing it from retaining a steady flow of nutrients, water, and air.
+You can rectify this by aerating, using a tool or machine to poke thousands of tiny holes into your lawn to let it breathe.
 Dethatching, or breaking up the layer of decomposing organic matter between grass blades and the soil, will also alleviate this issue.

-TruGreen does not specifically treat moss, but it handles a variety of practices that will decrease your chances of getting moss in the first place, like proper aeration and fertilization.
+TruGreen does not specifically treat moss, but it can decrease your chance of getting moss in the first place with practices like proper aeration and fertilization.
 The lawn care company offers five annual programs and a variety of a la carte services in every state except for Alaska.
 To get a free quote, call 866-817-2287 or fill out this easy form.

 How do I get rid of moss in my lawn naturally?